-&lt;sup>12See The Future of Social Marketing.
+13See The Future of Social Marketing.

 Gender Action Plan - Using Project Implementation to Close Gender Gaps

 The Gender Action Plan can potentially include actionable proposals about how project implementation can be made inclusive.
 Existing literature posits that women can be included as employees, business-owners, and monitors at the implementation stage.